Here at the Cafe we don’t wish dried out chicken breast on anyone – even the people who leave a single star vote on our recipes.

 Step 4: Heat Oil in Skillet

-It’s important to give the oil time to get hot before the chicken breast goes in the skillet.
-This way the outside of the chicken breast will begin to brown the instant it hits the hot oil in the pan.
+Give the oil time to get hot before the chicken breast goes in the skillet.
+This way the outside of the chicken breast will sizzle and brown the instant it hits the hot oil in the pan.

 Tip: Place the top of wooden spoon in the oil.
 It’s hot when small bubbles form around it.